 Drawing on her interdisciplinary/practitioner-academic background, Kathy’s research links rigorous quantitative and qualitative data directly to policy and practitioner end-users, shedding light on dynamic relationships between complex macro- and micro-development drivers associated with international business and commercial real estate.
 She is a member of the UK ESRC Peer Review College.

-Kathy’s research has informed academic and policy thinking on urban and regional development processes in the UK, Europe, North America, the United Arab Emirates and the Pacific Asia region, including: the UK Treasury Fourth Economic Test for entry to Economic Monetary Union on the financial services industry and City wholesale markets; South East England Statutory Regional Policy Guidance Review; Canada's Asia Pacific Gateway and Corridor Initiative; Mega-City Region development of the Yangtze River Delta (YRD) China; United States Regional Plan Association, US ‘Mega-Regions’ research; New South Wales, Australia, Department of State and Regional Development Planning for the Sydney global city-region; the Abu Dhabi Council for Economic Development on Abu Dhabi global city development and sustainability; strategy for the East Asian Pan-Yellow Sea Region (PYSR).
+Kathy’s research into associations between urban density and risk-adjusted investment returns is being drawn on in a five years study funded by the UK Medical Research Council exploring how the development industry can support long term resilient human health and well-being.
+Her engagement as an expert has included the UK, Europe, North America, the Middle East and the Pacific Asia region; examples include: the UK Treasury Fourth Economic Test for entry to Economic Monetary Union on the financial services industry and City wholesale markets; South East England Statutory Regional Policy Guidance Review; Canada's Asia Pacific Gateway and Corridor Initiative; China’s global mega-city region development; Abu Dhabi global city development strategy; United States mega-region development; regional development planning for the Sydney global city-region; and strategy for the East Asian Pan-Yellow Sea Region.

 - Fellow of the Royal Geographical Society / Institute of British Geographers

 - Processes of urbanization, agglomeration and city integration in the networked world economy;